-Choosing this major will enable students to specialise in two or three chosen areas of sport science including Sport Psychology, Exercise Physiology, Nutrition, Biomechanics, Strength and Conditioning, and Performance Analysis.
-The major also offers a strong pathway for suitably capable students to progress to the Master of Sport Science degree.
+Choosing this subject will enable students to specialise in two or three chosen areas of sport science including Sport Psychology, Exercise Physiology, Nutrition, Biomechanics, Strength and Conditioning, and Performance Analysis.
+It also offers a strong pathway for suitably capable students to progress to the Master of Sport Science degree.

 - In the third year, students will be able to carry out an internship, working closely with a professional strength and conditioning coach in a senior sports team.